Armored Heart: L'Odeur de l'Amour

 “Kiddo?!
 How old do you think I am?”

 Mirabelle shrugged.
 “Ask me when you want to know how long ago an orchard was planted?
+Then I’ll be able to give you a number.
 You’re young, alright?
 Two thirds my age, tops.”

 “Fair enough,” said Lanri, as she looked up, and smiled at the pale blue winter sky.
 “She went off to the coast.
 Something about danger, and… Heartwarden things, and… mandates.”